 Prices always come down when the consumer cannot afford to buy, and the maintenance costs of real estate soar.
 This time, the bear market will become a painful crash.

 June 2023 - See how much prices came down in the last months...by an average of 30%

 September 2022 - Real Home prices start to crash.

 Updated March 6, 2020 - It ain't over until the fat lady sings...in 2033

 Real Estate in Florida (USA) is cheap and will get cheaper over the next months.
 Especially for the European Investor!
-The item below was build in 2005 and comes with central vacuum, central Airco, washer, and dryer,...you name it and it has it!..all for € 280.000
+The item below was built in 2005 and comes with a central vacuum, central Airco, washer, and dryer,...you name it, and it has it!..all for € 280.000

 The video clip above is extremely instructive....and shows how easy it is to run into problems with Real Estate.

 The Florida Real Estate Bubble of the 1920s (AKA '20s Land Boom and Bust) Explained in One Minute.

 |PGA Village||The Lakes||Tradition|

 |Real Estate is a High Order Capital Good and will be adversely affected by the economic depression, the over-supply, higher interest rates, lower real income, and aging Baby boomers...but any crisis also offers opportunities and opportunities we have if we can buy NEW Homes at half the price it would cost to build them today......AND Real Estate is better than Fiat Paper Money and Treasuries.|